UnicoLab/FlowyML/docs/index.md

     Beautiful, dark-mode dashboard to monitor pipelines, visualize DAGs, and inspect artifacts as they execute.

     **Why this matters**: Debug production issues in minutes instead of hours.
 See exactly what's happening, when it's happening.

+-   :plug: **Extensive Plugin Ecosystem**
+    ---
+    FlowyML is built on top of plugins, which allows you to extend its functionality with custom plugins and components from other frameworks.

+    **Why this matters**: FlowyML is designed to be flexible and composable.

+-   :branch: **Steps Grouping, branching and conditions**
+    ---
+    FlowyML allows you to group consecutive steps to run in the same container/executor.
+Perfect for reducing overhead while maintaining clear step boundaries and separation of concerns with branching and conditions to incorporate logic into your pipelines natively

+    **Why this matters**: FlowyML allows for clear separation of concerns and composable logic into your pipelines natively.

+-   :office: **Centralized Hub & Docker**
+    ---
+    Run locally per project or deploy as a centralized entity for the company.
+Backend and Frontend are fully dockerized.

+    **Why this matters**: Start small on your laptop, then scale to a company-wide platform without changing your code.

+-   :file_folder: **Project-Based Organization**
+    ---
+    Built-in multi-tenancy for managing multiple teams and initiatives.
+Scoped runs, artifacts, and metadata.

+    **Why this matters**: Keep your work organized and secure as your team grows.

+-   :memo: **Pipeline Templates**
+    ---
+    Stop reinventing the wheel.
+Use pre-built templates for common ML patterns like Training, ETL, and A/B Testing.

+    **Why this matters**: Standardize your team's workflows and get started in seconds.

 </div>